huwiler/advanced-js-react-template/README.md

 # remove template remote
 git remote remove origin

-# Go to GitHub website -> New Repository -> name it -> Create.
+# Go to GitHub website -> New Repository -> name it (Do NOT initialize with README or gitignore) -> Create.
 This gives you the
 # HTTPS URL to your repo, which you will need for the next step.

 # add your own new GitHub repo